yadavan88/yadavan88.github.io/README.md

 Alpakka is a very powerful akka stream based integration library.
 It is competing against Apache Camel.
 [Here](https://github.com/yadavan88/alpakka-mongo-sample) is a sample implmentation of Alpakka with MongoDB connector.

+### Inlline Modifier in Scala-3

+Scala-3 has completely redesigned macros.
+It has introduced a new modifier _inline_ to cover a lot of macro cases without actually writing macro.
+It optimises the code at compile time.
+More detailed usecases of [inline modifier is available here](https://www.baeldung.com/scala/inline-modifier).

 ### Links to my Baeldung articles